 Josh Martin, Chief Executive Officer

-Josh joined Summit Pacific Medical Center in 2016 with more than 18 years of healthcare experience in both large health systems and rural community hospitals.
-Josh has a Master of Arts in Business Administration with an emphasis in Healthcare, and a Bachelor of Science Degree in Business Administration, both from Northwest Nazarene University in Idaho.
+Josh joined Summit Pacific Medical Center in 2016 with more than two decades of healthcare experience in both large health systems and rural community hospitals.
+Josh has a Master’s Degree in Business Administration with an emphasis in Healthcare and a Bachelors of Science Degree in Business Administration, both from Northwest Nazarene University in Idaho.

-He has a certification in Lean Process Improvement from the University of Washington and a Social Marketing certification from Boise State University.
-Josh currently serves on the Washington State Hospital Association Public Policy Committee as well as the Rural Health Committee.
-He is an active board member on the Washington Rural Health Collaborative, Greater Grays Harbor Regional Chamber of Commerce, and acts as Vice Chair for CHOICE Regional Health Network.
+He has certifications in Lean Process Improvement from Washington State University and Social Marketing from Boise State University.
+Josh currently serves on the Washington State Hospital Association’s Board of Directors, Public Policy Committee, as well as the Rural Health Committee.
+Additionally, he is an active Board member of the Washington Rural Health Collaborative, Greater Grays Harbor Regional Chamber of Commerce and Chair for CHOICE Regional Health Network.

 James Hansen, CPA, Chief Financial Officer